Dr Rachel Adams

 Diploma in Relational Mindfulness - Karuna Institute

-BSc (Hons) Speech & Language Therapy - University of Exeter and University College St Mark and St John
+BSc (Hons) Speech & Language Therapy - University of Exeter and Plymouth Marjon University

-For the last decade and more, I have worked as an autonomous and accountable professional therapist within several NHS teams and within the private sector.
+For the last 15 years, I have worked as an autonomous and accountable professional therapist within several NHS teams and within the private sector.
 During this time I have worked with many adults and children experiencing a range of psychological, emotional and communication difficulties.
 I have delivered individual counselling and therapy sessions, group therapy sessions and training workshops within a myriad of clinics, hospitals and therapeutic settings.

 During my initial training I spent some time working within a therapeutic setting in Vancouver, Canada.
 I was fortunate enough to observe and work with a range of innovative and experienced therapists using arts, music, nature and animals to support psychological well-being.
 This experience was invaluable to my personal and professional development and the learning gained continues to contribute to my current day therapeutic thinking.